UPcload/FitAnalytics-WebWidget-Android/README.md

  FITAPurchaseReporter reporter = new FITAPurchaseReporter();
  ```

- For each line item in the customer's order, create a new instance of **FITAPurchaseReport** and send it via reporter.
+ For each line item in the customer's order, create a new instance of **FITAPurchaseReport**.
- For your convenience the constructor is overloaded.
+ For your convenience, the constructor is overloaded.
 In order to have the best results in prediction use as many as possible information of the ordered items.

  Fit Anayltics needs at least the **String productSerial** and **String orderId**.
 We highly recommend to use **FITAPurchaseReport(String productSerial, String orderId, String purchasedSize , Double price, String currency)**
  to get the best results.